kubiakszymonp/node-threads/README.md

 # Introduction

-This project's purpose is to simplify working with Node.js worker threads.
+With the ever-growing need for performance and scalability in modern web applications, making multithreading more accessible and intuitive in Node.js becomes paramount.
+This project bridges the gap, allowing developers to harness the power of multiple cores without getting entangled in the complexities.

+While Node.js offers worker threads for multithreading, the intricacies and boilerplate code often deter developers.
+This project serves as an intuitive interface, making multithreading as straightforward as writing typical single-threaded code.

 # Goal

-This project aims to provide a simple interface for running multithreaded applications in Node.js.
-Calling methods on threads works like this:
+This project aims to provide very simple interface for running multithreaded applications in Node.js.

+Running the code above will create a new Thread object that will be treated as a receipt for running some work.

+Then the Thread object can be used many times to execute with parameters in detached mode (default), or in joined mode (wait for result) - using `wait()`.
+Result will be returned as a Promise.

 ```typescript
 // index.ts